ashishsnaik/CarND-Traffic-Sign-Classifier-Project-P3/P3_Traffic_Sign_Classifier_writeup.md

 # **Traffic Sign Recognition**

-## Traffic Sign Recognition Program using Convolutional Neural Network (CNN) in TensorFlow
+## Traffic Sign Recognition Program using Convolutional Neural Network (ConvNet) in TensorFlow
 ---

 **The goals / steps of this project are the following:**